Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ### What do people get wrong at this stage?
 * Focus on optimizing partners rather than speed to launch
+* Overcomplicated MVP and/or too many vendors and integrations - try to keep a slim vendor profile.
 * Making assumptions that some elements are more important or long-term than they are.
 Assume everything will need to be rebuilt
 * Not understanding how fintech infra works :) Don’t worry - we’re here for that!
 You should do references with other current customers, figure out how much they charge and run it by multiple people before signing anything.
 Compare your terms to similar card products / limits (e.g. credit limits, daily transaction limits, spend and balance threshold, ATM access)
 * Not getting compliance right.
 This is *especially* important if your target customers might not be banked!
 You need to find a bank who is willing to work with you on this